tomatensaus/DeyeSolarDesktop/README.md

 Steps:

-1. Install your own Home Assistant server  (you need an old PC/rasp pi/VM om your PC) It is opensource and free software [https://www.home-assistant.io/installation/]
+1. Install your own Home Assistant server  (you need an old PC/rasp pi/VM om your PC) It is opensource and free software [https://www.home-assistant.io/installation/] [Quick guide](./InstallHomeAssistant.md)
 2. Restore the latest backup file in your new home assistant (found in https://github.com/tomatensaus/DeyeSolarDesktop/releases)
 3. Login with user: solar password: solar123 (be sure to delete this user and create your own user)
    ![image](./EmptyDesktop.png)